-23. Incorporating Other Land Uses
+Incorporating Other Land Uses

 Many cities today are encouraging or requiring the design of parking structures that enhance the urban environment.
 Design Guidelines have been established that require parking structures to have level façades on the street sides (no exposed ramps) and pedestrian-active uses on the ground level.
 Even if not required by local code, there has definitely been a trend away in recent years from stand-alone, single-purpose parking structures.
-The development of groundfloor retail space in parking structures is often encouraged as even second-rate retail space will typically generate more income per square foot than a good parking space.
+The development of ground-floor retail space in parking structures is often encouraged as even second-rate retail space will typically generate more income per square foot than a good parking space.
 This is an important consideration as most new parking structures are not self supporting.
 When selecting a site for the development of a parking structure, the site that offers the best possibility for ground-floor retail space should be an important consideration.

-- New parking structures should incorporate other land uses (e.g., first level commercial space or commercial/residential space wrapping one or more sides) whenever physically/financially possible. - First level commercial space will increase first level floor-to-floor heights and may necessitate adjustments to the structure's ramping scheme (e.g., inclusion of non-parkable speed ramps). - Designs should minimize the impact of commercial space on the first level circulation system. - Designs may need to consider loading dock space and garbage space in the parking structure. - Restaurant space will need adequate ventilation, which may impact parking efficiency on the levels above the space. - Entry/exit locations should be adequately positioned to account for adjacent traffic patterns and roadway conditions.
-Entry/exits should provide for easy identification and access from adjacent streets.
+- New parking structures should incorporate other land uses (e.g., first level commercial space or commercial/residential space wrapping one or more sides) whenever physically/financially possible. - First level commercial space will increase first level floor-to-floor heights and may necessitate adjustments to the structure's ramping scheme (e.g., inclusion of non-parkable speed ramps). - Designs should minimize the impact of commercial space on the first level circulation system. - Designs may need to consider loading dock space and garbage space in the parking structure.

+- Restaurant space will need adequate ventilation, which may impact parking efficiency on the levels above the space. - Entry/exit locations should be adequately positioned to account for adjacent traffic patterns and roadway conditions.
+Entry/exits should provide for easy identification and access from adjacent streets. - Parking demand for the integrated commercial/residential land uses should be included in the parking supply and demand analysis for the structure. - If there is no current market for additional commercial space, the parking facility could be designed to accommodate additional land uses in the future when market conditions warrant.